sigsum/log-go/doc/setup.md

 6. `secondary-url`: base url to the secondary node's internal endpoint.

-7. `secondary-key`: public key for verifying th secondary's signatures.
+7. `secondary-key`: public key for verifying the secondary's signatures.

 8. `sth-path`: name of the file where the latest signed tree head is saved, by default, `/var/lib/sigsum-log/sth`.

-Before starting the primary, create an signed tree head corresponding to the empty tree, by running `sigsum-mktree`, this will read the same config file to identify the signing key and the location of the file.
+Before starting the primary, create a signed tree head corresponding to the empty tree, by running `sigsum-mktree`, this will read the same config file to identify the signing key and the location of the file.